 Criminal cases are tried in state and federal court; however, the procedures are quite different.
 First, cases in federal court are prosecuted by U.S. attorneys: appointed officials who have years of experience.
 On the other hand, prosecutors in state courts are elected.
 They are usually called District Attorneys or Solicitors.
 Another difference is that attorneys must apply for credentials to represent defendants in federal court.
 Further, the federal government has a Public Defender’s Office.
-Many state jurisdictions hire private attorneys to act as appointed counsel.
+Many state jurisdictions hire criminal law attorney in Portland, OR to act as appointed counsel.

 Different crimes are prosecuted in each criminal law system.
 Federal crimes include,

 * bank robbery

 * crimes committed in federal buildings

 * health care fraud

 * mail fraud

 Drug crimes may be tried in federal court if they involve certain conduct, for instance, when a truck driver uses the interstate highway system to carry drugs cross-country.
 Likewise, the crime becomes federal if the Postal Service is used to facilitate the act.
 Federal cases seem to move quicker because there are procedures that never change, for example: federal courts use an all-purpose judge system, meaning that usually, the same judge hears a case from bail hearing to prosecution.
 In state courts, a defendant appears in several different courts and before different judges before a trial.
 Another major difference is that federal judges are appointed for life by the U.S. President, while state court judges are elected and generally have to be re-elected every four years.